Castillo San Felipe del Morro

 Did you know that there is a medieval-style fort in Puerto Rico called Castillo San Felipe del Morro?
 I visited San Juan during the WITS Travel conference and was excited to learn about this historical fort.
 San Felipe del Morro is a gem if you love learning about historical castles and fortresses.

-Castillo San Felipe del Morro History
+Castillo San Felipe del Morro History: What Happened Here?

 a lookout turret at Castillo San Felipe del Morro